fafalone/WinDevLib/README.md

 Note that this is just for using tbShellLib-- you'll likely have a lot more changes to make if you want to make your project x64 compatible.

 ## Updates
+**Update (v3.10.72):** Added a number of important APIs for upcoming projects.
+Added EP_* GUIDs for IExplorerPaneVisibility, added some missing SID_ guids.

 **Update (v3.9.70):** Reworked APIs to be more consistent when there's A/W versions.
 For most of these APIs, tbShellLib offers 3 versions: An explicit A version, an explicit W version, and an undecorated version that uses `DeclareWide` and `String` that's an alias for the W version.
 Some of the more advanced/newer APIs don't have the ANSI version declared.
 For APIs from oleexp/olelib without A/W but accepting strings, they've been left as `LongPtr`, but new ones added will use String.
 Also continued to add new APIs.

 **Update (v3.8.66):**